It was a hot, summer day in 1994. The late afternoon sun shone brightly in the southern Alberta sky, casting long shadows across the prairie.

 “You look wet,” said the man?

-“Thank you,” said the man, "and I've got a little something for you.
-BBQ duck, seasoned with dandelion root."
+“Thank you,” said the man, "and I've got a little something here for you, BBQ duck seasoned with dandelion root."

 “Thank you,” said the buck.